wp-plugins/user-submitted-posts/readme.txt

 Note: when changing permissions on files and folders, it is important to use the least-restrictive settings possible.
 If you have to use more permissive settings, it is important to secure the directory against malicious activity.
 For more information check out: [Secure Media Uploads](http://digwp.com/2012/09/secure-media-uploads/)

-Update: new post at [WP-Mix](http://wp-mix.com/display-images-attached-post/) that should be useful for this.
+Update: new posts at [WP-Mix](http://wp-mix.com/) that should be useful for this: [Display all images attached to post](http://wp-mix.com/display-images-attached-post/) and [Display images with links](http://wp-mix.com/display-images-with-user-submitted-posts/)

 **How to set submitted image as the featured image?**